tvsnarayana/tech-interview-handbook/algorithms/README.md

 ## General

 - Input validation:
   - Always validate input first.
-Check if the input is empty, positive, etc. Never assume you are given the valid params.
-Alternatively, ask interviewers for clarification, which can save you from unnecessary checkings.
+Check if the input is empty, positive, etc. Never assume you are given the valid parameters.
+Alternatively, ask interviewers for clarification, which can save you time from writing code that does input validation.
 - Can the input be preprocessed to reduce lookup time?
 - Are there any time/space complexity requirements/constraints?
 - Check corner cases:
   - Check for off-by-1 errors.
-  - Check that concatenation of values are of same type: int/str/list.
+  - In languages where there are no automatic type coercion, check that concatenation of values are of same type: `int`/`str`/`list`.
   - After finishing your code, use a few example inputs to test your solution.
+- Use a mix of functional and imperative programming paradigms:
+  - Write pure functions as much as possible.
+  - Pure functions are easy to reason about and can help to reduce bugs in your implementation.
+  - Avoid mutating the parameters passed into your function, especially if they are passed by reference.
+  - However, functional programming is usually expensive in terms of space complexity because of non-mutation.
+On the other hand, imperative code is faster because of mutation.
+Hence you will need to achieve a balance between accuracy vs efficiency, by using the right amount of functional and imperative code.
+  - Avoid relying and mutating global variables.
+  - If you have to rely on global variables, make sure that you do not accidentally mutate it.

 ## Array